mohamedsidry/alx-low_level_programming/0x08-recursion/README.md

 ## [TASK 5] - find the natural square root of given number using recursion .

 ## [TASK 6] - check if prim number using recursion .

+## [TASK 7] - check if if a string is a palindrome using recursion .